Losing something is a nightmare. Especially when traveling. Don’t panic though.

 Here we go:

 Well let me tell you, it took at least 1 hour and 45 minutes to “handle” this “simple task”.
 First, I obviously called British Airways customer service.
 After being on hold for 10 minutes, I explained the situation, and transferred to American Airlines.
-Apparently even thought it was a BA flight, it was actually under American Airline operations. *Sigh, repeat the process with American Airlines.
+Apparently even though it was a BA flight, it was actually under American Airline operations. *Sigh, repeat the process with American Airlines.
 I ended up being transferred to American Airlines Lost and Found department.
 Which to my surprise, was a general customer service and reservations department.
 Great, explain to them the situation, to finally be provided with a phone number.
 I call the number, from my phone, in the UK, pay roaming charges and what not, only to land on same general customer service and reservations department.
 I was fuming!

 The human factor, and luck